Ayaş Tunnel

 The Ayaş Tunnel (Ayaş Tüneli) is a railway tunnel under construction near Ayaş town of Ankara Province in Central Anatolia, Turkey.
 It was initially projected to shorten the railway line connecting Ankara with Istanbul.

 Background

 The construction of Ayaş Tunnel was planned in 1943 as part of a higher-speed rail service project.
-The 10 km-long tunnel would enable to shorten the distance of 576 km between Istanbul and Ankara about 160 km to 416 km.
-The travel time would reduce from seven-and-half hours to two-and-half hours.
+The 10 km-long tunnel would enable the railway ministry to shorten the distance of 576 km between Istanbul and Ankara by about 160 km to 416 km.
+The travel time would reduce from seven-and-a-half hours to two-and-a-half hours.

-After 33-years of suspension, the project came into force in 1976 when groundbreaking took place in presence of Prime Minister Süleyman Demirel on the western entrance at Ayaş side of the mountain.
+After 33 years of suspension, the project came into force in 1976 when groundbreaking took place in the presence of Prime Minister Süleyman Demirel on the western entrance at the Ayaş side of the mountains.
 The next year in 1977, Deputy Prime Minister Necmettin Erbakan initiated the digging work at the tunnel's opposite entrance in the east near Erkeksu village.
 At that time, it was announced that the construction of the 10.064 km-long tunnel would be completed in seven years.